Tracardi/tracardi-api/manual/en/docs/notations/dot_notation.md

 !!!
 Warning

-    If there is an error in dot notation or it is not in a right format e.g `profile.data.name` instead of `profile@data.name` then the result of it is the typed value, in this example `profile.data.name`
+    If there is an error in dot notation or it is not in a right format e.g `profile.data.name` instead of `profile@data.name` then the result is the typed value, in this example `profile.data.name`.
+That means that any value that is not a valid dot notation will be returned as is.

 ## Path to part of data